-Maria is an attorney in Taft’s Labor and Employment practice group.
-Her scope includes drafting employment policies and employee handbooks, conducting workplace investigations, litigating disputes on behalf of employers and advising clients on a variety of immigration matters including temporary visas, permanent residence and U.S. citizenship.
+Maria is an attorney in Taft’s Employment and Labor Relations practice group.
+Her scope includes drafting employment policies and employee handbooks, conducting workplace investigations, litigating disputes on behalf of employers, and advising clients on a variety of immigration matters including temporary visas, permanent residence, and U.S. citizenship.

 While in law school, Maria also served as a judicial extern for the Honorable Timothy S. Black and a legal extern for TriHealth.
 Additionally, Maria volunteered for the Ohio Justice and Policy Center, where she worked to help survivors of human trafficking expunge criminal records and fully reintegrate into society.